 For example, assume the amount of natural flow available to the Palisades Reservoir water right on this day is 954 cfs (1,892 acre-feet) resulting in the remaining natural flow in the Alpine to Irwin reach being zero after the entire 954 cfs of natural flow is accrued to the Palisades storage right.
 Also assume there is 900 cfs of stored flow physically being released from Palisades Reservoir, the reach gain in the adjacent downstream Irwin to Heise reach is 325 cfs, and the reach gain in the next downstream Blw Dry Bed to Lorenzo reach is -425 cfs.
-In this situation, the remaining natural flow of 325 cfs at the end of the Irwin to Heise reach is not sufficient to completely offset the -425 cfs loss in the adjacent downstream Blw Dry Bed to Lorenzo reach.
-Therefore, 100 cfs of natural flow is delivered downstream from the Alpine to Irwin reach, increasing the remaining natural flow at the end of the two adjacent reaches by 100 cfs and completely offsetting the -425 cfs loss in the furthest downstream Blw Dry Bed to Lorenzo reach so that the remaining natural flow at the end of the Blw Dry Bed to Lorenzo reach becomes zero.
+In this situation, the remaining natural flow of 325 cfs at the end of the Irwin to Heise reach.
+Therefore, 100 cfs of natural flow is delivered downstream from the Alpine to Irwin reach, increasing the remaining natural flow at the end of the two adjacent reaches by 100 cfs and completely offsetting the -425 cfs loss in the alpicent reaches by 100 cfs and completely offsetting the end of the Blw Dry Bed to Lorenzo reach becomes zero.
 As a result, instead of the Palisades Reservoir water right accruing the entire 954 cfs (1,892 acre-feet) of natural flow in the Alpine to Irwin reach, 854 cfs (1,694 acre-feet) of remaining natural flow is available and accrued to the reservoir water right while 100 cfs is delivered to the downstream reaches to offset the net loss downstream.